 Existing assets are inventoried as to age, condition, and whether they meet standards.
 Assets could be placed on an Excel spreadsheet or similar database.
-The probable time for replacement and estimated costs are then placed the applicable number of years into the future (the budget committee or finance professional can be consulted to obtain an appropriate inflation adjuster for costs).
-An estimated "maintenance expenditure" should then be placed at the bottom of each year.
+The probable time for replacement and estimated costs are then inserted at the applicable number of years into the future (the budget committee or finance professional can be consulted to obtain an appropriate inflation adjuster for costs).
+An estimated "maintenance expenditure" should then be calculated for each year.
 An example might look like the chart at the bottom of this page.